rmzse/code-challenge-spring-2018/README.md

 ## The brief

 This is your chance to make your personal mark on one of the most used web services out there today: Facebook.
 We want you to make a re-make of the classic login page, meaning how it looks NOT any functionality.
 You can style it however you like, go bold or be more minimalistic.
+Go wild and make it yours!

 The most important thing is that you have fun doing it – and hopefully learn something new in the process.

-Just to be clear, we don't expect it to look anything like the Facebook login screen today.
-Go wild and make it your own, just make sure the requirements are meet.
-Also, no actual functionality is needed.

 ## Requirements